SHi-ON/neon/README.md

 ### Use a yaml file to run an example

-Alternatively, a yaml file may be used run an example.
+Alternatively, a yaml file may be used to run an example.

 ```bash
     neon examples/mnist_mlp.yaml